jwillmer/jekyllDecent/README.md

   - Use the command promt to install ruby: `choco install ruby -y`
   - Use the command prompt to install jekyll: `gem install jekyll`
   - If you have exceptions while starting the blog with `jekyll serve` try to remove `Gemfile` and remove all `gems:` from the `_config.yml`
-    - A post how to install github pages-gem is following!
+  - To get the plugins up and running on Windows please follow this guide: [How to install Jekyll and pages-gem on Windows (x64)](http://jwillmer.de/blog/tutorial/how-to-install-jekyll-and-pages-gem-on-windows-10-x46)

 ### Build